cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/sendgrid.html.md

 ## <a id='using'></a>Using SendGrid within your Application ##

-Once your SendGrid service is added to your application, you need to update your [VCAP_SERVICES Environment Variable](../../../using/services/environment-variable.html) to include your credentials.
+Once your SendGrid service is added to your application, your [VCAP_SERVICES Environment Variable](../../../using/services/environment-variable.html) will be automatically updated to include your credentials.
+The section of `VCAP_SERVICES` that pertains to SendGrid will look like so:

-Format your `VCAP_SERVICES` environment variable like so, making sure to include the credentials provided after binding the service.

     {